Holcomb Observatory and Planetarium

 Weekend Public Tours

-Admission is $5 for children and students under 18 and $7 for adults for the planetarium show.
+- Admission for the planetarium who is $5 for children and students under 18 yrs, and $8 for adults.
 We accept cash or credit.

-If a weekend tour doesn't fit your schedule consider scheduling a group tour for your group at another time.
+If a weekend tour doesn't fit your schedule, consider scheduling a group tour for your group at another time.

 Holcomb Observatory and Planetarium is located on the north end of the Butler University campus and can be reached by heading west on 46th or 49th Street from Meridian Street.
 Butler University Campus Map.
 Patrons can utilize our parking garage for a fee.
 Please note that there are three separate sets of steps totalling 66 up to the telescope.
 No elevator is available to the telescope viewing area.
 To request disability-related accommodations, please visit https://www.butler.edu/event-accommodations.
 Wheelchair accessibility is available in the lobby, planetarium, and restroom only.
 If needed we can bring out a portable telescope for viewing at ground level.
 If you may need this, please email us in advance.

 From 2018 to early 2019 the planetarium underwent a $250,000 renovation.
 It had its old Spitz AP3 star projector replaced with a fulldome Digitarium Kappa projector that projects more that 4 million pixels onto the dome of the planetarium which gives visitors a fully immersive 3D experience in addition to nicely rendering the night sky.
 Beside the new projector, new comfortable theater seating, a 5.1 surround sound system, new carpet, and cove lighting were added to enhance your experience with the help of our corporate partner Indianapolis-based Bowen Technovation.
 In addition to the planetarium from 2013 to 2015 our large telescope underwent a $425,000 refurbishment by Astronomical Consultants and Equipment with a grant from the Silicon Valley Community Foundation via Frank Levinson, PhD.